MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 For example, the [timeline Slicer](https://github.com/microsoft/powerbi-visuals-timeline/commit/8b7d82dd23cd2bd71817f1bc5d1e1732347a185e) stores the `Granularity` property values as a filter state.
 It allows the granularity (days, months, years, etc.) to change as you change bookmarks.

 The `filterState` property saves an aspect of the filter as a property.
-The visual can store a variety of `filterState` values in bookmarks.
+The visual can store various `filterState` values in bookmarks.

 To save a property value as a filter state, set the object property as `"filterState": true` in the *capabilities.json* file.